 Bad versions and applications of religion are everywhere, and we need to be wary of them.

 Stark’s point is not that we should ignore those proclivities, but that we do need to get a far clearer and fuller picture of the positives of religious impact on the west in a cultural moment when the narrative around it is almost exclusively negative.Bad versions and applications of religion are everywhere, and we need to be weary of them. - @markaclark Click To Tweet

 I am not a sociologist, but I am a pastor which means I have a lot of conversations with people who are opposed to Christianity.
 A lot of them over the years point out how bad the idea of God is for the world.

 That story is popular and well-told over and over again so much so that it lives in our consciousness as a fact.

-I share this data to simply ask the skeptic to be willing to stop doing what they ask religious people to stop doing on the daily: spreading false-hood.
+I share this data to simply ask the skeptic to be willing to stop doing what they ask religious people to stop doing: Spreading falsehood.

 The idea that religion is bad for society simply isn’t true and it isn’t true in a hundred different ways.
 Are you willing to adjust your framework of the world and the question of God and the church around data versus what you have heard, or want to be true?

 We all have to be willing to doubt our doubts and at least take a second or third look at the question of God as it relates to the experience of individuals, societies, cities, nations, towns, which of course, include your own communities, and be open to the idea that in the end, the God hypothesis may prove to be harder to leave behind than we once thought, or, in the spirit of today’s arguments, we may not want to leave it behind at all, because it may be our only way to accomplish socially what we all desire.

 Do you ever wonder why Dr. Martin Luther King Jr., cited the prophets of the Bible in his Letter from Birmingham Jail, versus an atheist manifesto?